abhishek2001kene/MERN-Course-app-/README.md

 Run the Backend
-To run the backend:
+To run the backend:npm run dev

-npm run dev
 API Endpoints
 1. Authentication
 POST /api/v1/users/signup: Register a new user.